-Now 4- season tents, on the other hand, these are designed to be used all year-round, which is why it is also called the all season tent.
+Now 4- season tents, on the other hand, were designed to be used all-year-round, which is why it is also called the all-season tent.
 They have been designed to protect the occupants from extreme weather such as intense winds, freezing temperatures, and heavy snowfall.
 Therefore, they are bulkier and sturdier than the two tents mentioned above, with better insulation, a more durable design, and higher load-bearing capacity.